 Collaboration: Purpose-driven collaboration with your peers to increase deal size and close opportunities faster

 I know advocates of both vendors will tell you why their solution does these things better or has a better user experience or interface.
-But, if you're not sure which solution is best for you, let me provide you with a demonstration of both and help you decide for yourself.
-Just send me a message.
+But, if you’re not sure which solution is best for you, let SWC provide you with a demonstration of both and help you decide for yourself.
+Just send us a message.

 Stay tuned for my next blog, where I will dig into the key strengths that I believe differentiate these two CRM market leaders.